itsdaijoebu/charachorder-chording-hints/README.md

 <a href="https://chromewebstore.google.com/detail/chording-hints/kjonpbdnebghldijannjicojhkmebjmn"><img src="readme_images/chrome_store.png" alt="Support me on Ko-Fi" width="160"></a>

-That said, MonkeyType and Keybr support are still pending review for the web store version.

-You can also just download this repo (unzipping it if necessary, depending on how you downloaded it).
+Alternatively, you can also just download this repo (unzipping it if necessary, depending on how you downloaded it).
 After that:

 1. Open any chromium browser and go to your manage extensions page.
 2. Turn on Developer Mode.